casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust-contracts.md

 ## Locked Contracts {#locked-contracts}

 Locked contracts cannot contain other contract [versions](https://docs.rs/casper-types/latest/casper_types/contracts/type.ContractVersion.html) in the same contract package; thus, they cannot be upgraded.
 In this scenario, the Casper execution engine will create a contract package, add a contract to that package and prevent any further upgrades to the contract.
-Use locked contracts when you need to ensure high security and will not require updates to your contract.
+Use locked contracts when you need to ensure high security and will not require updates to the contract.

 ```rust
 pub fn new_locked_contract(